Testing the Battlepass #

 }

 • The following table depicts a type of progression you might see in a game.
-Each row is a completed match where the player earns experience towards their battlepass.
+Each row is a completed game instance where the player earns experience towards their battlepass.
 As shown in the last column, rewards are granted upon achieving a new battlepass level.
-For this specific example, changing the amount in XP_Update would result in the corresponding matchends.

 XP_UPDATETotal XP earnedBattlepass.levelBattlepass.xpRewards